Ngā ratonga Kapua

 Recommendations

-Assess, with help of legal experts, the jurisdictional risk of using a cloud provider based off shore, as it is likely to be subject to the law of the host country, and legislation may be different.
+Assess, with help of legal experts, the jurisdictional risk of using a cloud provider based offshore, as it is likely to be subject to the law of the host country, and legislative requirements for IM may be different.

-If the provider is not able to support the requirements of the New Zealand legislation and standards in relation to information and records management, the organisation may be unable to comply with its New Zealand regulatory requirements.
+If the provider is not able to support the requirements of New Zealand legislation, your organisation may be unable to comply with its regulatory obligations.

 Key questions